 Many studies have proven the success of lead nurturing programs.
 Such programs are also useful when it comes to segmenting and identifying leads in the various stages of the sales funnel.
 So, if you haven’t implemented a lead nurturing campaign yet, now is the time to do so.

-The ability to successfully convert leads into customers is largely determined by how well you know your prospects and what you do based on this knowledge.
+The ability to successfully convert leads into customers is largely determined by how well you know your prospects and what you do base on this knowledge.
 Monitoring and tracking progress can only be as effective as what you decide to do with the results.
 You need to be proactive and respond to what your KPIs are telling you by updating your approach, leveraging what works, and avoiding what doesn’t.